pomonam/kronfluence/README.md

 # Fit all EKFAC factors for the given model on the training dataset.
 analyzer.fit_all_factors(factors_name="ekfac", dataset=train_dataset)

-# Compute all pairwise influence scores using the fitted factors.
+# Compute all pairwise influence scores using the computed factors.
 analyzer.compute_pairwise_scores(
     scores_name="pairwise_scores",
     factors_name="ekfac",